sergeyradov/element/packages/element/docs/1.0/api/Browser.md

 Presses a key on the keyboard specified by key code.
-For example, &lt;[Key.ALT]>
+For example, [Key.ALT][Key.ALT]

 **Parameters**